FreeTubeApp/FreeTube-Docs/usage/common-issues.md

 ## Another Problem

-If you happen to see another problem with FreeTube, you may want to report an issue.
+If you happen to see another problem with FreeTube, consider [creating an issue](/community/creating-an-issue).